5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/flying.rst

 Visual Landing
 --------------

-Lower the gears when you are below 195 knots, then approach the runway at 175 knots (for 15% fuel left; add 5 knots every 20% additional fuel).
+Lower the gears when you are below 195 knots, then approach the runway at 175 knots (for 15% fuel left; add 5 knots for every 20% additional fuel - and a bit more if you bring weapons home).
 If by night, put the landing lights on.
 On final approach, hold an angle of attack of between 6 and 9 degrees.
 When passing the runway threshold, flare and bring the aircraft to an angle of attack of 12 degrees.
 You should land at 145 knots (for 15% fuel left; add 5 knots every 20% additional fuel).
 When touching down, wait for the aircraft to slow down to 135 knots and apply pedal brakes.
 Use the brake parachute (key ``o`` to deploy) if necessary (heavy loadout or short runway) - and then release when not needed any more (same key ``o``).

 The easiest way to get approach and touchdown right is placing the inverted "T" at the bottom of the HUD on the runway threshold and regulate speed with throttle, such that the flightpath marker is on top of the inverted "T".
 When at speeds below 200 and high `angles of attack⇗ <https://en.wikipedia.org/wiki/Angle_of_attack>`_ you have to be ready to apply a considerable amount of throttle to keep a steady decent rate!